-In addition, our academic staff has written more than a hundred legal monographs, textbooks and teaching aids and many scientific commentaries on how to understand and implement various legal acts (18 commentaries from 2006-2017).
+In addition, our academic staff has written more than a hundred legal monographs, textbooks and teaching aids and many scientific commentaries on how to understand and implement various legal acts.
 Our faculty carries out both individual as well as larger-scale institutional research projects on a variety of fields.

 School of Law publishes the only Estonian law journal Juridica and its special English edition Juridica International which introduces Estonian legal order and development of legal thought to foreign readers.

 University of Tartu is the only university in Estonia certified to teach law at doctoral level.
 Our PhD students actively take part in research and teaching activities.
 The doctoral theses defended at School of Law can be found here.

 School of Law also organizes several national and international conferences on various legal topics yearly.